 Attention Deficit Hyperactivity Disorder (ADHD)

-ADHD is the most commonly co-occuring condition with Tourette Syndrome.
-ADHD is defined as a group of behavioural symptoms that include inattentivenesss, hyperactivity and impulsiveness, that interferes with functioning or development.
+ADHD is the most commonly co-occurring condition with Tourette Syndrome.
+ADHD is defined as a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness; that interferes with functioning or development.

 ADHD factsheet coming soon